colemancda/NetworkObjects/README.md

 The Store class is what clients will use to communicate with the server.
 A dateCached attribute can be optionally added at runtime for cache validation.

+# Deployment

+The NetworkObjects framework is built as a dynamically linked framework for both OS X and iOS.

+# Support and Documentation

 If you have any questions you can contact me on Twitter at @colemancda